 What Is a C Wire and What Does It Do on a Thermostat?

-You can determine if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

 - Switch off power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Remove the thermostat and check the wiring.

-- If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
+- If there are five or six multicolored wires, you have what you need for a smart thermostat.
 You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.

 Do Nest or ecobee Need a C Wire?

 Trust Connolly Electric & Mechanical for Your Smart Thermostat Installation Needs